Thanks To Dance

 As an artist and educator in Jacob Pillow’s Curriculum in Motion and Medicine in Motion programs, BFA in Dance alumna Liv Schaffer ’13 was given a chance of a lifetime to present her work at the oldest internationally acclaimed summer dance festival in the country.

-On August 1, in the Inside/Out Performance Series at the dance center and school located in the Berkshires, Liv presented three separate pieces of choreography that featured five dancers, including fellow LINES Ballet BFA in Dance alumni Hayley Bowman and Alexis Staley.
+On August of 2019 in the Inside/Out Performance Series at the dance center and school located in the Berkshires, Liv presented three separate pieces of choreography that featured five dancers, including fellow LINES Ballet BFA in Dance alumni Hayley Bowman and Alexis Staley.

 “This is definitely the biggest opportunity I’ve ever had.
 It’s truly an honor,” Liv said on the eve of the presentation.
 “My connection to the Pillow is so meaningful because of being trusted as an artist in both community and concert modalities.
 I’ve built a relationship as an employee there, and to feel the support of the organization behind me not limited to one role is really exciting.”

 There are in fact many parts to Liv.
 She has performed with AXIS Dance Company, the Dance Exchange and Robert Moses’s Kin.
-She also teaches courses in Contemporary Dance and Intergenerational Dance at the University of San Francisco and stays engaged locally and abroad with the JUNTOS Collective, which she participated in as an undergraduate at Dominican in the School of Liberal Arts and Education.
+She also teaches courses in Contemporary Dance and Intergenerational Dance at the University of San Francisco where, on October 26, she is facilitating a workshop — “Mortality in Motion” — at Bethany Center Senior Housing.
+Liv also stays engaged locally and abroad with the JUNTOS Collective, which she participated in as an undergraduate at Dominican in the School of Liberal Arts and Education.